This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE – The best places to eat in Walthamstow >

-With more to come, hit up this bevy of breweries before the hipster masses descend:
+With more to come, hit up this bevy of Blackhorse Beer Mile breweries in Walthamstow (seven in total) before the hipster, hopster masses descend:

 - Wild Card Brewery Lockwood